aws/aws-iot-device-sdk-embedded-C/README.md

 ## Building and Running Demos

-The libraries in this SDK are not dependent on any operating systems.
+The libraries in this SDK are not dependent on any operating system.
 However, the demos for the libraries in this SDK are built and tested on a Linux platform.
 This SDK builds with [CMake](https://cmake.org/), a cross-platform build tool.

 ### Prerequisites

-- CMake 3.13.0 or later and a C90 compiler.
+- CMake 3.13.0 or later

+- C90 compiler

 - A supported operating system.
 The ports provided with this repo are expected to work with all recent versions of the following operating systems, although we cannot guarantee the behavior on all systems.

-- On Linux systems, installation of OpenSSL development libraries and header files, *version 1.1.0 or later*, are required.
+- On Linux, installation of OpenSSL development libraries and header files, *version 1.1.0 or later*, are required.
 The OpenSSL development libraries are usually called something like `libssl-dev` or `openssl-devel` when installed through a package manager.